As marketers we hit a lot of singles.

 For more on this process please check out the FB Messenger Process we’ve crafted so far.

-There are 4 main preparations for conversational selling:
+There are four main preparations for conversational selling:

 Providing value creates trust.
 This means getting a buyer in the “right” product, not just the one that will help you hit your monthly numbers.